We do it for Brother Lou

 Iron Phi – The Brotherhood of Athletes

-Dollars raised by Canadian Phis are applied to the ALS Society of Canada and the Canadian Phi Delta Theta Scholarship Foundation.
-More than 3,600 Phis of all ages and athletic abilities have raised $1.4 M+ by doing everything from running and biking to swimming and walking in their pursuit to become Iron Phis.
+More than 4,200 Phis of all ages and athletic abilities have raised $3.2+ million by doing everything from running and biking to swimming and walking in their pursuit to become Iron Phis.

 The Lou Gehrig Memorial Award